floss-and-code/getting_started/README.md

 - [CodeTriage](https://www.codetriage.com/)

 ## What do I do if I am stuck or blocked?
 Please!
 Ask for help.
 There will be mentors in the room available to help with brainstorming on ideas and technical experts to help unblock your developer environment.
-Mentors are open and available through our [OHUB FLOSS Slack](https://ohub-floss-atl.slack.com).
+Mentors are open and available through our [open source guide](https://opensource.guide/).